Juan-Figueroa1/test/README.md

    ```bash
    npm install cypress --save-dev
    ```
-- If Cypress is not found after running the first command, please try the second one.
+- If Cypress is not found after running the first command, try the following:

    ```bash
    npm install cypress@latest --save-dev